Basic Life Support (BLS) for Healthcare Providers

 Promptly recognize several life-threatening emergencies

-The American Heart Association (AHA) Basic Life Support (BLS) course trains participants to promptly recognize several life-threatening emergencies, give high-quality chest compressions, deliver appropriate ventilations, and provide early use of an AED.
+The American Heart Association (AHA) Basic Life Support (BLS) course trains participants to promptly recognize several life-threatening emergencies, perform high-quality chest compressions, deliver appropriate ventilations, and use an AED early.

 • The Cardiac Chain of Survival